-In this final section, we return to the real topology and work again over $\R$.
-Given Theorem~\ref{Tsymm} in the $t$-adic topology, it is natural to ask about the convergence of the series~\eqref{Esymm} as a real function.
-As a corollary of Theorem~\ref{Phorn}, we have:
+We conclude this section by returning to the real topology and working again over $\R$.
+As Theorem~\ref{Tsymm} holds in the $t$-adic topology, it is natural to ask about the convergence of the series~\eqref{Esymm} as a real function.
+This indeed holds, as a consequence of Theorem~\ref{Phorn}: